 Where to buy and what to look for?

-The heart of the Gdańsk amber market is the picturesque Mariacka Street in the shadow of St. Mary’s Basilica in Gdańsk which is lined with numerous stores and workshops.
-Keep an eye for at least one of the following though to ensure you are buying genuine Baltic Amber.
+The heart of the Gdańsk amber market is the picturesque ul.
+Mariacka in the shadow of St. Mary’s Basilica in Gdańsk which is lined with numerous stores and workshops.
+Keep an eye for at least one of the following through to ensure you are buying genuine Baltic Amber.

 The Amber Chamber of Commerce (KIGB) certificateThere are only 10 places in the city which carry this certificate which guarantees that you will be buying genuine amber and that the gallery is an honest trader.
 It also guarantees that this trader will not tell you where NOT to buy and who has fake amber.
 The unwritten rule among the honest traders we spoke to, was an honest trader did not make accusations about others or tell his/her customers that only they sold genuine amber.
 Interesting.

 International Amber Association’s certificate (IAA)This certificate guarantees the seller has been checked and deemed trustworthy and allowed to become a member of the International Amber Association.